thatobabusi/digitalgarden_thato_athena/README.md

 # DigitalGarden Project Atlas

 A demo project showing my Laravel skills.
-This initially started off as a learning process of the new Laravel 6 standards, then Laravel 7.4 came out and I just had to get on to that ASAP.
+This initially started off as a learning process of the new Laravel 6 standards, then Laravel 7.6 came out and I just had to get on to that ASAP.
 Although they say its not the LTS, it's a good start.
 The migration from 6-7 showed me a lot...

+*(This is a work in progress, It is in no way complete and I am making updates every evening)

 ## Laravel 7 Thato Babusi - Project